Statement of Service for VA Loans

 | What it shows | Current duty status, entry date, years of service, lost time | Full service record, character of discharge |

-Commanding officers often skip the lost time field if there's nothing to report.
-But blank is not the same as "none."
-The document needs to explicitly address the field.
-A blank triggers a request for a corrected SOS, which adds time you don't have during an active contract.
+Commanding officers often skip the lost time field when there’s nothing to report, assuming a blank is self-explanatory.
+A blank entry is not the same as “none,” and it isn’t acceptable.
+The document must address the field directly, which means a corrected SOS and added days you don’t have during a live contract.

-Requesting the SOS after you've signed a purchase agreement puts you in a race against your closing date.
-Personnel offices on busy installations don't always turn documents around in a day or two.
-Request the SOS before you start making offers, so it's ready when your lender needs it.
+Requesting the SOS after signing a purchase agreement puts you in a race against your closing date.
+Personnel offices on busy installations don’t always turn documents around in a day or two.
+Request the SOS before you start making offers so it’s ready when your lender needs it.

-Mistake 3: Assuming Guard and Reserve Rules Are the Same as Active Duty
+Assuming Guard and Reserve Eligibility Works the Same Way

-Guard and Reserve members sometimes assume they follow the same eligibility path as active-duty members.
+Guard and Reserve members sometimes assume they follow the same document path as active-duty members.
 The rules differ based on activation history and current orders.
-Getting clarity on your specific category early prevents a document mismatch that could stall your COE request entirely.
+Getting clarity on your specific eligibility category before you apply prevents a document mismatch that could stall your COE request entirely.

 Questions to Ask Your Lender

-- Can you request my Certificate of Eligibility directly through VA systems, or do you need my Statement of Service first?
+- Can you pull my Certificate of Eligibility directly through VA systems, or do you need my Statement of Service first?

 - Will you review my Statement of Service for completeness before submitting it to the VA?